Rotomoulding moulds

 Aluminium moulds for rotational moulding

-Aluminium moulds are commonly used in rotational moulding due to their great design freedom combined with heat conductivity.
-They can withstand the high temperatures involved in the rotational moulding process.
-Aluminium moulds also are relatively easy to manufacture, making them a popular choice.
-Additionally, aluminium moulds are lightweight, which is an advantage for larger moulds and for the rotational moulding machine.
-Overall, aluminium moulds are a cost-effective, lightweight, and durable solution for rotational moulding process.
+Aluminium moulds are commonly used in rotational moulding due to their high design freedom combined with excellent thermal conductivity.
+They can perfectly withstand the high temperatures in the rotational moulding process.
+Aluminium rotomoulding moulds are also relatively easy to produce, making them widely used in rotomoulding.

-The moulds can be made in two ways: by casting aluminium or by machining aluminium.
-In the casting method, molten aluminium is poured into a mould to create the desired shape.
-In the machining method, a block of aluminium is cut and shaped on a CNC machine using various tools and machinery to create the desired mould.
+Aluminium moulds are made in two ways: by aluminium casting or aluminium machining.
+In the casting method, molten aluminium is poured into a mould to obtain the desired shape.
+In the machining method, a block of aluminium is cut and shaped on a CNC machine using various tools and machines to create the desired form.

 Cast aluminium moulds